-In April, 2023, ALX applied to the government of Saskatchewan for surface exploration permits on McKenzie Lake to include prospecting, geological mapping and ground geophysical surveys, as follow-up to a high-resolution magnetic and radiometric airborne survey and initial site visits ALX carried out in late 2021.
+During the 3rd quarter ALX received an exploration permit for McKenzie Lake, which includes prospecting, geological mapping and ground geophysical surveys.
+The new permit will allow follow-up to a high-resolution magnetic and radiometric airborne survey and initial site visits that were carried out in late 2021.
+Subsequent to the quarter's end, the Company completed a prospecting and mapping program.
+Geochemical results from the prospecting program are pending.